BackupTheBerlios/wide/wide/readme.txt

 Main Features:

 * Written in C++ (using the wxWidgets Library)
-* Currently, Wide runs on Win32 systems
+* Wide runs on Win32 and Linux systems
 * Auto-completion window, in edit mode
 * Wide is just an exe file: no DLL, no virtual machines.
 Wide is a "real" stand alone application.